NetCordDev/NetCord/Documentation/guides/basic-concepts/http-interactions.md

 ## Setting Up HTTP Interactions in C#

-To handle HTTP interactions from Discord in your bot, you need to use @NetCord.Hosting.Rest.RestClientServiceCollectionExtensions.AddDiscordRest* to add the @NetCord.Rest.RestClient and then call @NetCord.Hosting.AspNetCore.EndpointRouteBuilderExtensions.UseHttpInteractions* to map the HTTP interactions route.
+To handle HTTP interactions from Discord in your bot, you need to use @NetCord.Hosting.Rest.RestClientServiceCollectionExtensions.AddDiscordRest* to add the @NetCord.Rest.RestClient and then call @NetCord.Hosting.AspNetCore.HttpEventEndpointRouteBuilderExtensions.UseHttpInteractions* to map the HTTP interactions route.
 You can also use @NetCord.Hosting.Services.ApplicationCommands.ApplicationCommandServiceServiceCollectionExtensions.AddHttpApplicationCommands* to add the application command service with preconfigured HTTP contexts to your host builder.
 [!code-cs[Program.cs](HttpInteractions/Program.cs?highlight=8,16)]

 ### Receiving HTTP Interactions via HTTP Interaction Handler